 | ≥ 12.0 | 4 |

-Documentation tip: Note pre-existing baseline bilirubin on admission where available.
-A TPA reviewer seeing a bilirubin SOFA score of 3–4 may question whether it reflects acute ICU illness or a pre-existing condition.
+Note pre-existing baseline bilirubin on admission where available.
+A TPA reviewer seeing a bilirubin SOFA score of 3–4 may question whether it reflects acute ICU illness or a pre-existing condition — baseline documentation protects you.

 4. Cardiovascular Component (MAP and Vasopressors)